 WeGrow plans to be fully organic with their supplements of both dry and liquid fertilizers.
-The proposed dry fertilizers include dry worm castings as well as Chicken and Bat Guano.
-As for liquid fertilizers most of it will be coming from MaxSea and organic compost.
-The pesticides that will be used for this cultivation project include neem oil and capsaicin, both at limited quantities during the growing months and only used when necessary.
+The proposed pesticides that will be used for this cultivation project at this time is Lost Coast Plant Therapy which includes only organic ingredients that are all on the approved list of ingredients through CDFA.
+Only ingredients approved by CDFA will be used for this cultivation project.
 All of the fertilizers, nutrients, and pesticides will only be purchased and delivered to the property as needed.
 They will be stored separately in the secure storage shed, in their original containers and used as directed by the manufacturer.
-All pesticides/fertilizers will be mixed/prepared on an impermeable surface with secondary containment, at least 150 feet from surface water bodies.
+All pesticides/fertilizers will be mixed/prepared on an impermeable surface with secondary containment, at least 100 feet from surface water bodies.
 Empty containers will be disposed of by placing them in a separate seal tight bin with a fitted lid and disposed of at the local solid waste facility within the county.
 At no time will fertilizers/nutrients be applied at a rate greater than 319 pounds of nitrogen per acre per year (requirement of the State Water Resource Control Board's Cannabis General Order).
 Water soluble fertilizers/nutrients will be delivered via the drip and micro-spray irrigation system(s) of the proposed cultivation operation to promote optimal plant growth and flower formation while using as little product as necessary.
 Petroleum products will be stored year-round in State of California-approved containers with secondary containment and separate from pesticides and fertilizers, within the processing facilities.

 The proposed cultivation operation will utilize drip irrigation systems, to conserve water resources.
-The well in the center of the property is directly next to the proposed cultivation area.
-Since the well, storage tanks and cultivation area all within feet of each other above ground water lines will be used which will be a combination of PVC piping and black poly tubing.
+There are two existing wells in the center of the property that will be the only proposed sources of irrigation for the cultivation.
 Water use is projected to be approximately 4,713,410 gallons per year (please see Water Use Section for methodology).
 The cultivation area is nearly completely flat with little to no slope, meaning rainwater runoff will not be a huge concern.
-Straw wattles are proposed around southeastern portion of the cultivation area to filter potential sediment from stormwater as it moves on to the property's seasonal drainages to the east.
+Straw wattles are proposed around the southeastern portion of the cultivation area to filter potential sediment from stormwater as it moves on to the property's seasonal drainages to the east.
 The natural existing vegetated buffer will be maintained as needed between all project areas and waterways on the property.